Intelligent Agents with Emotional Intelligence: Current Trends, Challenges, and Future Prospects: Discussion and Future Prospects

 \subsection{Future Prospects in Affective Cognition}

-One of the critical tasks for advancing affective computing is the integration of emotion prediction and elicitation within complex interactive scenarios\cite{zhang2024simulating}.
+Emotional intelligence has been extensively studied from psychological, neuroscientific, and technological perspectives, with prior work reviewing its theoretical foundations, neurobiological underpinnings, and measurement methods, as well as discussing its integration into emotion-aware and human-centered AI systems and related ethical considerations\cite{espinosa2026emotional}.
+One of the critical tasks for advancing human-centered AI systems is the integration of emotion prediction and elicitation within complex interactive scenarios \cite{zhang2024simulating}.
 This involves developing models that can accurately forecast emotional responses and trigger appropriate emotional states in dynamic, real-world human-computer interaction (HCI) settings, thereby enhancing the adaptability and effectiveness of such systems.
 This could involve controlled experiments to elicit targeted emotions or the collection of large-scale naturalistic datasets capturing diverse human emotions.
 Additionally, replacing the simple moving window average with advanced time-dependent models could better capture the dynamic persistence of emotions.
 The implications of models include its potential integration into adaptive interactive systems that anticipate user emotional states, providing designers with insights into how task progression and user goals influence emotional outcomes.
 Future developments should focus on personalizing the model to individual user objectives and proficiency, thereby improving its alignment with cognitive states and enhancing prediction accuracy in affective computing applications.\\ While language models play a significant role in the advancement of modern affective computing, their contributions to emotional elicitation and emotional experiences are still limited.
 These models are mainly used for understanding emotions and generating emotional expressions.
-Most existing research has concentrated on assessing their ability to model emotional elicitation\cite{khan2025large}.
+Most existing research has concentrated on assessing their ability to model emotional elicitation \cite{khan2025large}.
 However, the development of intelligent agents based on language models, particularly those with specific cognitive skills such as decision-making in social contexts, has been relatively neglected.
 To create an intelligent agent with emotional intelligence using language models, it is essential to combine these models with a specific cognitive computational framework for the agent.
 This integration enables the knowledge and experiences to influence agent decision-making processes and emotional responses, ultimately enhancing its emotional intelligence and adaptability.